masterfermin02/vicidial-api-wrapper/docs/agent.md

 ### Agent API functions:
-- version - shows version and build of the API, along with the date/time
+- (version)[#version] - shows version and build of the API, along with the date/time
 - external_hangup - sends command to hangup the current phone call for one specific agent(Hangup Customer)
 - external_status - sends command to set the disposition for one specific agent and move on to next call
 - external_pause - sends command to pause/resume an agent now if not on a call, or pause after their next call if on call